-Grimsby Power is pleased to have achieved over 74.26% of its total plan target after three years in the Conservation First Framework.
-Grimsby Power has been allocated a total plan target of 10,850,000 kWhs.
-This amount of energy savings is to be achieved from 2015 to 2020.
+Grimsby Power is pleased to have achieved over 85% of its total plan target after four years in the Conservation First Framework.
+Grimsby Power was allocated a total plan target of 10,850,000 kWhs.
+This amount of energy savings was to be achieved from 2015 to 2020.
+Due to a directive from the Ministry of Energy Northern Development and Mines effective April 1, 2019 the IESO will be responsible for conservation programs.

 Our successful achievement was made possible by the strong participation from local businesses in retrofit programs, energy efficient lighting programs and other conservation and demand management programs offered to Grimsby consumers through a dedicated expert third party service provider.